kaapstorm/pregnant_justice/src/01_morning_after.rst

 summer rain, and the Scots like whisky that tastes like smoke and salt and sea.
 And after that it was like the night had a big hole in it.
 Did he pass out?
-He hadn't passed out like that since Yale, and he difinitely didn't drink as much last night as he had then. ...
+He hadn't passed out like that since Yale, and he definitely didn't drink as much last night as he had then. ...
 Had he?
 He didn't have a headache.
 His belly felt a little sore though.

 He decided to get up.
 Maybe he'd find Gwinny in the livingroom.
 As he